google/prefab/RELEASING.md

 prefab.qualifier =
 ```

+## Creating a release build

 The concatenated `<VERSION_NUMBER><QUALIFIER>` will be referred to as
 `<VERSION>` for the remainder of this doc.

 To create a new release of Prefab:

+1. Verify that CHANGELOG.md is up to date.
+Release notes should exist for each
+   release version, but not for each alpha/beta/rc.
+For example, 1.0.0-rc1's
+   release notes should go in the 1.0.0 section.
-1. Checkout and update the master branch, create a branch to prepare the pull
+2. Checkout and update the master branch, create a branch to prepare the
-   request.
+   release.

    ```bash
    git checkout master